awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos-setting-up.md

 To get Kerberos authentication using your on\-premises Active Directory, you need to create a trusting domain relationship using a forest trust between your on\-premises Microsoft Active Directory and the AWS Managed Microsoft AD directory \(created in [Step 1: Create a directory using AWS Managed Microsoft AD](#postgresql-kerberos-setting-up.create-directory)\)\.
 The trust can be one\-way, where the AWS Managed Microsoft AD directory trusts the on\-premises Microsoft Active Directory\.
 The trust can also be two\-way, where both Active Directories trust each other\.
 For more information about setting up trusts using AWS Directory Service, see [When to create a trust relationship](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_setup_trust.html) in the *AWS Directory Service Administration Guide*\.

 **Note**
-If you use an on\-premises Microsoft Active Directory, DB cluster endpoints can't be used by Windows clients for global databases or custom endpoints\.
-For more information, see [Using Amazon Aurora global databases](aurora-global-database.md) and [Using custom endpoints](Aurora.Overview.Endpoints.md#Aurora.Endpoints.Custom)\.
+If you use an on\-premises Microsoft Active Directory with [global databases](aurora-global-database.md), then DB cluster endpoints can't be used by Windows clients for clusters in secondary AWS Regions\.
+Windows clients must connect using special endpoints as described in [Connecting to PostgreSQL with Kerberos authentication](postgresql-kerberos-connecting.md)\.
+Windows clients can't connect with [custom endpoints](Aurora.Overview.Endpoints.md#Aurora.Endpoints.Custom) if you use an on\-premises Microsoft Active Directory\.

 Make sure that your on\-premises Microsoft Active Directory domain name includes a DNS suffix routing that corresponds to the newly created trust relationship\.
 The following screenshot shows an example\.